dwoodjr/drexel-courses/GMAP 395/Module 3/GMAP 395 - ASN 3 - Brief.md

 ### Theme: Something from the Void

 > [!question] How to Approach the Theme
-> The theme _Something from the Void_ should guide the design of your effects.
+> The theme _So What About Tomorrow?_ should guide the design of your effects.
 Consider:
 >
 > - **Cosmic and Abstract:** Floating mist, swirling void energy, or ethereal particles.
 > - **Horror and Mystery:** Dark fog, flickering embers, spectral trails.